Global partnerships build bridges as they build strength

+Raytheon is celebrating 30 years in the UAE.
+Its partnership with Abu Dhabi Ship Building illustrates how successful such relationships can be.
+As the only shipbuilder in the UAE, Abu Dhabi Ship Building is a significant economic entity in the region.
 Both companies acknowledge the partnership is about much more than selling weapon systems and building ships—it’s about protecting the UAE Navy.

-“In the next 10 years, we’ll continue to expand our cooperation to ensure the UAE Navy is equipped and ready for whatever challenges emerge," said Chris Davis, president of Raytheon International Inc. in the UAE.
+“In the next 10 years, we’ll continue to expand our cooperation to ensure the UAE Navy is equipped and ready for whatever challenges emerge," said Chris Davis, president of Raytheon International Inc.

-Last Updated: 02/21/2017
+Last Updated: 11/12/2017